unicatte/vmwaretools-runit/README.md

 What works:
 - ✔️ Shared folders.
 - ✔️ Window autofit.
-- ❓Shared clipboard / drag & drop (didn't work in test environment, likely incompatible with DWM).
+- ❓ Shared clipboard / drag & drop (didn't work in test environment, likely incompatible with DWM).

 ## How to install
 - Follow the [guide on ArchWiki on how to install VMware Tools](https://wiki.archlinux.org/title/VMware/Install_Arch_Linux_as_a_guest#Installation_(from_guest)).